 Contact IT Help Desk at 214-768-HELP if the Duo Login continues to display incorrectly.

-You will not need to authenticate with Duo for 7 days on that device with that web browser.
+You will not need to authenticate with Duo right away on that device using that same web browser.
 If you quit your browser or your Single Sign-On session times out, you will still need to sign in with your SMU ID and password.

-Also, even if you have selected to "trust this device," if you use another web browser, you will be prompted by Duo to authenticate again in the new web browser.
+Also, even if you have selected "Trust browser," if you use another web browser, you will need to authenticate again in the new web browser.

 SMU has a contractual agreement with Duo Security for confidentiality of user information such that it will not be used by Duo Security for any reason other than authentication on behalf of SMU.
 SMU personnel may also use the information for identification purposes.
 For example, if a user contacts the IT Help Desk for assistance with their Duo account, we may use the phone number that’s enrolled in Duo to help confirm the user’s identity.

 Only specific named administrative SMU contacts have access to Duo enrollment details, and all have signed standard confidentiality agreements with the University.
 Duo Security undergoes regular infrastructure and operational audits by third-party auditors.
-To find out more, please visit duo.com/why-duo/security-and-reliability.
+To find out more, please visit Duo Security's Security and Reliability page.

 After separation from SMU, the user’s Duo enrollment data will be removed.
 However, authentication logs for that user will be retained.
 The timeframe for deprovisioning activity has not yet been determined.
 Our objective is to achieve a balance for removing the data in a timely manner, but not require a user to perform the Duo enrollment process again if they return quickly to SMU employment.